patel-anshuman/nextdoorby/README.md

 The objective of this project is to gain practical experience in building a full-stack web application, learn various technologies and frameworks involved in web development, and understand the core concepts of e-commerce platforms.
 By cloning NextDoorBy, we aim to showcase our skills in frontend and backend development, database management, and responsive web design.

 ## Live/Deployed Website
-You can access the live version of the NextDoorBy Clone at the following link: https://nextdoorby.netlify.app/
+You can access the live version at [NextDoorBy](https://nextdoorby.netlify.app/)

 ## Contributors
 - Simran Kaur ([@simran0469](https://github.com/simran0469)) - Responsible for the product page and API data.